-Our AIS device reports our position as we travel.
-If there is an receiver connected to the Internet, then our position is logged into the Marine Traffic database.
-These internet-connected receivers are run by volunteers and especially in France, few and far between.
-To get over this, we use an app provided by Marine Traffic which takes our GPS position and sends it to the database over the internet.
-We generally run this app at the end of each cruise to mark our end location.
+Catharina Elisabeth’s AIS device reports our position as we travel.
+If there is a receiver connected to the Internet, then our position is logged into the Marine Traffic database.
+These internet-connected receivers are run by volunteers and, especially in France, are few and far between.
+So over a lot of the continent, even though the AIS is working, it does not get logged to the database and Catharina can’t be located.
+To get over this, we use an app provided by Marine Traffic which takes our GPS position from the phone and sends it to the database over the internet.
+We generally run this app at the end of each day’s cruising to mark our most recent mooring.